 Since then, Volunteers have planted experimental sections of reeds against the bank to act as an organic protection to limit washout of the core of the bank.

 The bank is now in a serviceable condition albeit with some minor leaks and defects.
-The footpath itself (see below) is managed by West Sussex County Council and managed by Chichester Harbour Conservancy, and not by the SMPPA.
+The footpath itself (see below) is owned by West Sussex County Council and managed by Chichester Harbour Conservancy, and not by the SMPPA.

 21 October 2004